Strawberry (film)

 Strawberry is a 2015 Indian Tamil-language comedy horror film produced, written and directed by Pa.
-Vijay, who also plays the lead role.
+Vijay in his directorial debut; he also plays the lead role.
 The film also stars Avani Modi, Samuthirakani, Yuvina Parthavi, Devayani and Robo Shankar.
 The soundtrack was composed by Taj Noor.
-The film released in theatres on 11 September 2015.
+The film was released in theatres on 11 September 2015.

+Plot

+Saravanan is a taxi driver experience paranormal activities and he talks about the spirit, Anu who died in the school bus accident.

 Soundtrack

 The soundtrack was composed by Taj Noor.